The CHONQUER study

 We are looking for participants who:

-Please note: There are additional requirements to participate.
-If you are interested in taking part in this study, please contact your primary care doctor, oncologist or the designated Principal Investigator for the study identified e.g. via the site finder.
+Please note: There are additional requirements for participation.
+If you are interested in taking part in this study, you can share this website with your General Practitioner, oncologist or contact the designated Principal Investigator for the study identified, e.g. via the site finder.

 What else should I know?

-Participation in a clinical study is voluntary and making the decision to enroll is very important.
+Participation in a clinical study is voluntary and making the decision to enrol is very important but can be difficult choice.

-Without clinical trials, many of the medical treatments and cures would not exist.
+Without clinical trials, many medical treatments and cures would not exist.
+Clinical trials help bring new treatments to the market.
 The goal of a clinical trial is to determine if interventions are safe and effective.
-Clinical trials look at new ways to prevent, detect, or treat the disease.
+Clinical trials look at new ways to prevent, detect or treat a disease.

 There is no guarantee of medical benefit.
 Your condition may improve, stay the same, or worsen.
 The study drug may cause side effects, but your health will be closely monitored throughout the study.
 You can leave the study at any time without it affecting your usual healthcare.

-If you are diagnosed with conventional chondrosarcoma and you think you might be interested in taking part, or would like more information, please contact your primary care doctor, oncologist or the designated Principal Investigator for the study – they are happy to answer any questions you have.
+If you have been diagnosed with conventional chondrosarcoma and you think you might be interested in taking part, or would like more information, you can share this website with your General Practitioner, oncologist or contact the designated Principal Investigator for the study—they will be happy to answer any questions you have.

 Find a clinical site near you.

-If you have any questions about clinical studies in general or this study, we also encourage you to discuss the CHONQUER study with your primary care doctor or oncologist.
+If you have any questions about clinical studies in general or this study, we also encourage you to discuss the CHONQUER study with your General Practitioner or oncologist.